ibm-cloud-docs/hs-crypto/retrieve-access-token.md

     ```
     {: screen}

-    Use the full `access_token` value, prefixed by the _Bearer_ token type, to programmatically manage keys for your service using the {{site.data.keyword.hscrypto}} API.
-To see an example {{site.data.keyword.hscrypto}} API request, check out [Forming your key management API request](/docs/services/hs-crypto?topic=hs-crypto-set-up-kms-api#form-kms-api-request).
+    Use the full `access_token` value, prefixed by the _Bearer_ token type, to programmatically manage keys for your service using the {{site.data.keyword.hscrypto}} key management API.
+To see an example {{site.data.keyword.hscrypto}} key management API request, check out [Forming your key management API request](/docs/hs-crypto?topic=hs-crypto-set-up-kms-api#form-kms-api-request).

     Access tokens are valid for 1 hour, but you can regenerate them as needed.
 To maintain access to the service, regenerate the access token for your API key on a regular basis by calling the [IAM Identity Services API](https://{DomainName}/apidocs/iam-identity-token-api).
     {: note }